pmank64/Prediction-Uncertainty-for-Neural-Networks/README.md

 1. Use the Pillow package in Python to generate a test and train dataset of varying artificially generated images of a straight road.
 These images will be constructed simply from shapes using Python.
 2. Implement a Convolutional Neural Network in PyTorch that can predict the center of the lane where a car should be driving (the input will be the images, and the output will be two values which will represent the location of the center of the lane).
-3. Start to add noise to the images (adding color transformations and other effects), and implement Amini et. al.’s method, building a Neural Network to calculate prediction uncertainty for regression.
+3. Add noise to the images and measure the effect on the training and validation loss given different noise levels
+4. Understand Amini et. al.’s method of using a Normalized Inverse Gamma function to determine epistemic uncertainty

-4. If time permits, use the Kitti Vision dataset [2] which consists of real images, and apply the findings from the above steps to this real-world data.
+Future Work: Finish the process of converting Amini et. al.’s Github repository to PyTorch, and implement his method for this problem.
+Also, use the KITTI Vision dataset [2] which consists of real images, and apply the findings to this real-world data.

 A big challenge in gathering training data for self-driving car neural networks is dealing with the large quantities of data that are collected from vehicles.
 This project has application for real problems that exist in the self-driving space today – developing a benchmark to determine when to save a piece of training data can reduce costs in both the storage of data, and computation time when training new models.
+And of course, this project also has the potential to make self-driving vehicles safer by allowing the driver to know when the car is not confident about its predictions.

 I am reporting to and collaborating with Dr. Larry Jackel, President of North-C Technologies.